-2. OnePlus 8 Pro 5G and OnePlus 8 5G
+4. OnePlus 8 Pro, OnePlus 8

 OnePlus 8-series phones – 8 Pro and 8 – are both 5G ready and are both available in India.
-The Pro model entails additional perks like Wireless charging, IP68 water and dust resistance, better camera hardware, and better display.
+The Pro model entails additional perks like Wireless charging, IP68 water, and dust resistance, better camera hardware, and better display.
 The 8, on the other hand, is relatively more manageable.

 Both of these phones have the same core performance hardware – Snapdragon 865 backed by UFS 3.0 storage and LPDDR5 RAM.
-In India, the OnePlus 8 Pro and OnePlus 8 start at Rs.
+In India, the OnePlus 8 Pro and OnePlus 8 starts at Rs.
 54,999 and Rs.
 41,999, respectively.

-3. Xiaomi Mi 10 Pro 5G and Xiaomi Mi 10 5G
+5. Xiaomi Mi 10T Pro 5G and Xiaomi Mi 10T 5G

-Xiaomi’s first Snapdragon 865 phones – Mi 10 Pro and Mi 10 – are both 5G ready and will be coming to India in 2020.
-These phones also have 108MP primary rear cameras, LPDDR5 RAM, Wi-Fi 6 and 6.67” AMOLED screen with a 90Hz refresh rate.
+Xiaomi’s Mi 10T Pro and Mi 10T – are both 5G ready and are available in India in 2021.
+These phones also have 108MP primary rear cameras, LPDDR5 RAM, Wi-Fi 6, and a 6.67” LCD screen with a 144Hz refresh rate.

-4. iQOO 3 5G
+8. iQOO 3 5G

 This is the first iQOO phone in India and one of the first 5G phones in the country (top variant only).
-As with all SD 865 phones, the 5G part is handled by discreet X55 modem.
+As with all SD 865 phones, the 5G part is handled by a discreet X55 modem.
 Other highlights include a punch-hole display, 64MP quad-rear cameras, and Android 10-based software.

-5. Realme X50 Pro 5G and X50 5G
+9. Realme X50 Pro 5G and X50 5G